dc336/VLR/README.md

 # Virtual Link Runner

-Batch script for Windows that listens for LLDP, grabs switch port info, and shows you what you're plugged into.
+Batch script for Windows that listens for LLDP and CDP frames, grabs switch port info, and shows you what you're plugged into.

 ## What it shows
 - System Name